rishiar4/Handwriting-Digits-Predictor/README.md

 # Handwriting-Digits-Predictor
 Handwriting Digits Prediction Model
+The goal of this is to build a Handwritten digits Recognizer using python.

 This repository has the code for handwriting digits recognizer, it is one of the most popular projects for deep learning.
 I have worked upon the same using Keras.
 Keras is a open source neural network library which uses libraries like Tensorflow and Thaeno as backend.
 It is a high level library made to enable speed execution of neural networks.